 Wallpaper with a white background or very light colors can sometimes reveal the wall’s texture through the paper.
 Darker colors tend to cover up any imperfections.
 You can see here, Traci Sheppard from Phoenix And The Ocean testing a removable wallpaper sample of the Huddy’s Dots design.
 In this case, she is wallpapering over a painted concrete wall, not the easiest thing to smooth.
 If you look closely, you can see the texture peeking through.
 Fortunately, it wasn’t enough of a problem to discourage her from moving forward with her wallpaper plans.

 The second step will be to clean your wall.
 This step should not only happen now, but also again right before installation.
 After you have sanded your wall, there may be all sorts of small dust particles that you don’t want to paint over nor install over.
 It is recommended that on the first pass, you use a strong cleaner like sugar soap or TSP (trisodium phosphate) to get rid of grease and other build up.
+If you already have paint on the wall, then using a solution of hot water with a small amount of vinegar will do the trick.
 Then, you’ll also want to revisit this cleaning step with just a soft wet cloth around 24 to 48 hours before you install your wallpaper.
 If you are installing peel and stick wallpaper, this step is of paramount importance.
 Be sure not to use any cleaning products that will leave any sort of residue as this may stop the wallpaper from sticking.
 Thanks to Bud from White Sparrow Farm, we can see just how it’s done.

 Paint & Primer